andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

 Strategy **smart_custom**
 :   Runs in up to four passes.
 The extract will contain all nodes inside the region,
-    all ways containing or **starting at** one of them (see option `--by-first-node`) which do not satisfy any of the `exlude_tags` rules (see below), all ways fullfilling all the `include_tags` rules (see below), and all nodes referenced by all these ways.
+    all ways containing or **starting at** one of them (see option `--by-first-node`) which do not satisfy any of the `exclude_tags` rules (see below), all ways fullfilling all the `include_tags` rules (see below), and all nodes referenced by all these ways.
-    Moreover, the extract will contain all relations referencing nodes inside the region or ways already included (as explained above) and all relations reachable from them.
+    Moreover, the extract will contain all relations referencing nodes inside the region or ways already included (as explained above) and, optionally, all relations reachable from them.
+(Please see below for details.)
-    The former relations will be reference complete, the latter will be completed depending on the configuration (see `--types` and `--tags` options).

 For the **complete_ways** strategy you can set the option "-S relations=false" in which case no relations will be written to the output file.